 Certain snow/crust conditions are an extreme strain on the shoes materials, and with use under such conditions increased wear is expected.

-Rottefella BC sole provides optimum stability, which contributes to good control in rough terrain and in variable snow conditions.
+Rottefella BC sole for optimum stability, and thereby contributes to good control in rough terrain and under varying snow conditions.
 The sole has good insulation properties.

 An anatomically designed insole made of EVA.
 The foam construction has shock absorbing properties that counteract tired feet and provide comfort.
 The sole has an antibacterial surface that prevent odors.